tea2x/quantum-purse/README.md

 - Multiple encrypted SPHINCS+ key pairs
 ```

-## Minimal quantum-safe cell capacity
+## 73 CKB
-To be quantum resistant, you'll need a bigger lock, thus a bigger cell.
-QuantumPurse addresses requires at least 73CKB each as minimum capacity.
+Quantum-Resistant Lock Script being bigger in size leads to bigger minimum capacity for QuantumPurse cells.
+The manifestation for this is that Quantum Purse addresses would only hold at least 73 CKB.
+Sending smaller amounts to Quantum Purse addresses violates CKB fundamentals.

 ## Wallet recovery